 Durrës offers a more laid-back lifestyle than Tirana but still has everything needed for comfortable living.
 The in-town healthcare is available, with facilities like the American Medical Centre located within easy reach.
 The regional hospital is also nearby, ensuring access to medical services when needed.

-While international school options are limited, Albanian College for English speakers is an institution expats with families can consider.
+While international school options are limited, Albanian College for English speakers is an institution that expats with families can consider.

 Durrës is well-connected with reliable public transportation, including buses and taxis.
 The city’s compact layout makes walking a pleasant option, especially since you get the chance to enjoy the sea view.
 The Mediterranean climate in Durrës means mild winters and warm summers, which is perfect for beach lovers.

 Restaurants and cafés are plenty, and events take place once in a while.
-You’re expected to find like-minded people here, so adapting should be a simple and even fun process.

-As you walk through Shëtitorja “Vollga” (Promenade), you’ll find a nice area with well-maintained pathways, relaxing spaces, restaurants and cafés.
+As you walk through Shëtitorja “Vollga” (Promenade), you’ll find a nice area with well-maintained pathways, relaxing spaces, restaurants, and cafés.
 You can go for a run, a slow walk, or simply enjoy the sunset sitting near the sea to get the most out of the experience.

 Durrës offers a reasonable cost of living, combining the beach life with the city life.
 Main facilities are available, and the proximity to Tirana and the Tirana International Airport makes it a convenient and appealing destination for expats.
-Furthermore, with ongoing and anticipated investments, Durrës is poised for significant growth and development in the near future.

 Shkodër

 Shkodër is a beautiful city in northwestern Albania.
 It has a vintage, movie-like vibe, especially since many people use bikes as their mode of transportation.
-The city is near Lake Shkodër and surrounded by mountains, from which you can enjoy beautiful views.

 But Shkodër is also a city full of history.
 Rozafa Castle, which is associated with the legend of the same name, is one of the signature historical sites.